-Because environmental conditions, spaces, tools, methods, and staff have the potential to change, staff are required to fill out a job hazard analysis form before beginning work on a job.
-Items to be identified include:
+Because environmental conditions, spaces, tools, methods, and staff have the potential to change, staff are required to fill out a job hazard analysis form whenever there is a new work process, altered procedures, or is deemed to be a highly dangerous operation.
+Forms are available in electronic form and submitted to EHS.